barberezra/final-project/Reports/ezra_standups.md

 ## 05-28
  - Got the links unstyled.
 Going to style the Twitter section of the Bootstrap app like the Reddit section.

+## 05-29
+ - Got rid of the blue focus line around the textboxes, and styled the Twitter column appropriately.
+ - More styling to come.